-that 95 percent of the variance was captured by the first eight principal components, in 10 of the data sets within the first seven, which largely confirms the results reported in [45] on a larger data set.
-The variation along the first four principal components is illustrated in Fig. 12.
-Two methods to obtain the discrete sets $\{S^{i,l}\}{i=1}^{N_l}, l = 1, ..., L$ , have been implemented:
+As mentioned above, finger joint angles are highly correlated.
+Even though the model has 21 DOF for finger articulation, it has been observed that less parameters are usually sufficient to model articulated hand motion.
+Using a data glove, 15 sets of joint angles (sizes of data sets: 3000 to 264,000) were captured from three different subjects carrying out random hand gestures, trying to cover the possible range of finger motion.
+It was found in all cases that 95 percent of the variance was captured by the first eight principal components, in ten of the data sets within the first seven, which largely confirms the results reported in [45] on a larger data set.
+The variation along the first four principal components is illustrated in figure 12.
+Two methods to obtain the discrete sets $\{S^{i,l}\}{i=1}^{N_l}, l = 1, \ldots, L$, have been implemented:

-A partition of the state space is given by the Voronoi diagram defined by these nodes, see Fig. 13a.
+A partition of the state space is given by the Voronoi diagram defined by these nodes, see figure 13a.

-• Partitioning the eigenspace.
-The joint angle data is projected onto the first k principal components (k < 21), and the partitioning is done in the transformed parameter space.
-The centers of these regions are then used as nodes on one level.
-Only partitions, which contain data points need to be considered, see Fig. 13b.
+• Partitioning the eigenspace: The joint angle data is projected onto the first k principal components (k < 21), and the partitioning is done in the transformed parameter space.
+The centres of these regions are then used as nodes on one level.
+Only partitions, which contain data points need to be considered, see figure 13b.
 Multiple resolutions are obtained by subdividing each partition.